Cilantro Lime Shrimp

 - In a large ceramic or glass mixing bowl, combine the extra virgin olive oil, fresh lime juice, finely chopped cilantro, onion powder, garlic powder, and chili powder.

-- Vigorously whisk the ingredients together until the lime juice and olive oil mechanically bind into a thick, cloudy, highly aromatic suspension.
+- Vigorously whisk the ingredients together until the lime juice and olive oil blend into a thick, cloudy, highly aromatic dressing.

 - Season the shrimp aggressively with kosher salt and coarse black pepper to taste.

-- Use a large wooden spoon or rubber spatula to toss the shrimp continuously until every piece is heavily coated in the glossy, spice-flecked oil emulsion.
+- Use a large wooden spoon or rubber spatula to toss the shrimp continuously until every piece is heavily coated in the glossy, spice-flecked dressing.

 - Cover the bowl tightly and refrigerate for 15 to 20 minutes to allow the flavors to marry and the olive oil to slightly thicken, creating a rich glaze that clings to the seafood.
 Serve chilled.